-The Convention of Atlantic Baptist Churches is a federally incorporated non-share capital corporation under the "Canada Not-for-profit Corporations Act" with Membership which includes Baptist Churches and Associations in Atlantic Canada, which have fulfilled membership qualifications in accordance with the General Operating Bylaw of this Convention and have the Rights, Responsibilities and Expectations associated therewith (cf., GOBylaw 3.01 - 3.04).
-Members express themselves through their Delegates (cf., GOBylaw 3.05) who meet in an Annual Assembly (cf., GOBylaw 3.10) to elect persons to a Council, as Officers, as an Executive Minister, to Convention Organizations, to Convention Boards and to Convention Committees who are to carry out, on their behalf, various ministries and to operate the institutions they own.
+The Canadian Baptists of Atlantic Canada (2021) Churches is a federally incorporated non-share capital corporation under the "Canada Not-for-profit Corporations Act" with Membership which includes Baptist Churches and Associations in Atlantic Canada, which have fulfilled membership qualifications in accordance with the General Operating Bylaw of this Canadian Baptists of Atlantic Canada (2021) and have the Rights, Responsibilities and Expectations associated therewith (cf., GOBylaw 3.01 - 3.04).
+Members express themselves through their Delegates (cf., GOBylaw 3.05) who meet in an Annual Assembly (cf., GOBylaw 3.10) to elect persons to a Council, as Officers, as an Executive Minister, to Canadian Baptists of Atlantic Canada (2021) Organizations, to Canadian Baptists of Atlantic Canada (2021) Boards and to Canadian Baptists of Atlantic Canada (2021) Committees who are to carry out, on their behalf, various ministries and to operate the institutions they own.

-A Christian Worker is any person employed by or working as a volunteer on behalf of the Convention of Atlantic Baptist Churches (CABC), its Council, Boards, Committees, and Convention Organizations.
+A Christian Worker is any person employed by or working as a volunteer on behalf of the Canadian Baptists of Atlantic Canada (2021) Churches (CBAC (2021)), its Council, Boards, Committees, and Canadian Baptists of Atlantic Canada (2021) Organizations.